118 Mall

-As of today, there are no details yet on the tenants and planned opening date of the mall.
+As of December 2023, there are no details yet on the tenants however the planned date of the mall is set to be Q2 2026.

 Background

-The master developer had awarded the contract to build a shopping complex as part of the Merdeka 118 development at the former site of Merdeka Park, which was the second oldest public park in Kuala Lumpur, to a joint-venture between WCT Holdings Berhad and TSR Capital Berhad.
+The developer had awarded the contract to build a shopping complex as part of the Merdeka 118 development at the former site of Merdeka Park, which was the second oldest public park in Kuala Lumpur, to a joint-venture between WCT Holdings Berhad and TSR Capital Berhad.
 The mall is planned to be surrounded by 4-acre of greenery and a linear park namely, Merdeka Boulevard At 118, which will also connect the Maharajalela Monorail station and the mall.
-Construction works on the building as well as the shopping mall began in 2014 and is slated for full completion by late-2023.
+Construction works on the building as well as the shopping mall began in 2014 and is slated for full completion by 2025.

 Design

 A glass dome will be constructed as the roof of the mall to bring in filtered natural light into the centre of the mall.
 The mall's organic theme will have sculptural design-story elements and water-features based on Malaysian culture.